 Pursuant to the GeneDx Merger Agreement, on April 29, 2022, GeneDx Holdings Corp. (formerly, Sema4), acquired GeneDx from us for an upfront payment of \$150 million in cash, together with 80.0 million shares of GeneDx Holdings Common Stock, subject to a customary purchase price adjustment mechanism.
 Subject to GeneDx achieving certain revenue targets for the fiscal years ending December 31, 2022 and 2023, we are eligible to receive an earnout payment in cash or stock (at GeneDx Holdings' discretion) equal to a maximum of 30.9 million shares of GeneDx Holdings Common Stock if paid in stock.
-Based on the closing price of GeneDx Holdings Common Stock on April 29, 2022, the total upfront consideration was approximately \$322 million, and the total aggregate consideration, including the potential GeneDx Moldings revenue targets as of December 31, 2022.
-As of the date of this Annual Report on Form 10-K however, we do not anticipate that GeneDx will satisfy the revenue targets as of December 31, 2023, the aggregate value of our investments in GeneDx Holdings based on the quoted market price of the disposition of GeneDx.
+Based on the closing price of GeneDx Holdings Common Stock on April 29, 2022, the total upfront consideration was approximately \$322 million, and the total aggregate consideration, including the potential GeneDx Milestone Consideration, was approximately \$447 million.
+We received 23.1 million shares of Class A Common Stock as a result of GeneDx satisfactorily achieving revenue targets as of December 31, 2022.
+As of the date of this Annual Report on Form 10-K however, we do not anticipate that GeneDx will satisfy the revenue targets as of December 31, 2023 to achieve the remaining GeneDx Milestone Consideration, so we may not receive some of the anticipated benefit of the disposition of GeneDx.
 In addition, as of December 31, 2023, the aggregate value of our investments in GeneDx Holdings based on the quoted market price of their respective shares of common stock and the number of shares held by us was \$9.8 million, which is significantly below the value of our investment in GeneDx Holdings as of the closing date of the GeneDx Transaction.
-Fluctuations in the price of GeneDx Holdings Common Stock will return to its value as of the closing date of the GeneDx Transaction.
-Fluctuations in the price of GeneDx Holdings Common Stock will return to its value as of the closing date of the GeneDx Transaction.
+There can be no guarantee that the price of GeneDx Holdings Common Stock will return to its value as of the closing date of the GeneDx Transaction.
+Fluctuations in the price of GeneDx Holdings Common Stock are subject to market fluctuations and other factors outside our control, which are not directly linked to the financial and operational performance of the Company, but the fluctuations in the value of this investment may adversely impact the Company's financial condition and results of operations.